N.C. A&T men shut down by Jacksonville

 Jacksonville: David Bell scored a game-high 16 points and hauling in a game-high 14 rebounds.
 Off the bench, Destin Barnes scored five points and had seven rebounds.

 N.C.
 A&T: Ronald Jackson led the Aggies with eight points and 10 rebounds.
-Tyler Maye tacked on nine points and Devin Haygood helped out with nine points and six rebounds.
+Tyler Maye tacked on nine points and Devin Haygood had nine points and six rebounds.

 Next